 4. Long validity periods make log disqualification more likely

 Certificate Transparency requires all CAs to log all issued certificates into public and auditable logs.
-Certificates must contain at least three Signed Certificates Timestamps (SCTs) from three independent logs to qualify for CT logs.
+398-day certificates must contain at least three Signed Certificates Timestamps (SCTs) from three independent logs to qualify for CT logs.
 If a certificate doesn't contain those three SCTs, then it won't be CT qualified and will therefore be rejected by the browser.

 Automation is the solution to shorter certificate lifespans